typestyle/typestyle.github.io/src/docs/raw.md

 * Works seemlessly in a nodejs enviroment (for testing) whereas `require('./someCss.css')` does not without additional setup.
 * You still get to use JS + all our fancy mixins.

 Great.
-That covers the key API surface.
-Now lets take a quick detour into some quick CSS tips.
+That covers the key TypeStyle API surface.